bnonni/CryptoApp/README.md

       cd Crypto_Algo
       code .
       ```
-   **VScode integrated terminal**
-      ```
-      cd app
-      ```
    - Not using VSCode?
 No problem!
-Simply open the repo in your favorite editor, and navigate to app folder.
+Simply open the repo in your favorite editor, and navigate to Crypto_Algo folder.

 3. Inside app/ folder, install dependencies:
    ```
-   npm install
+   yarn install
    ```

-4. Inside the app/ folder, create a file called crypto.env, add your database and Coinbase API credentials to the file.
+4. Inside the repo folder, create a file called crypto.env, add your database and Coinbase API credentials to the file.
    ```
    export user="YOUR USERNAME"
    export key="YOUR COINBASE API KEY"